 The Coffee Triangle, in the Paisa region of Colombia, is famous for growing and producing Colombian coffee, its steep-sloped valleys, and its historic architecture.
 Paisa is a cultural region noted for growing and producing most Colombian coffee, as well as for its landmark architecture.

 Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
 Along with the city of Mendoza, some of Argentina's most popular tourist attractions are found here, including the highest mountain massifs in the Andes.

-The Mosquito Coast, also known as the "Miskito Coast," historically included the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
-It formed part of the Western Caribbean Zone and was named after the local Miskito Amerindians and was long dominated by British interests.
+The Mosquito Coast, also known as the "Miskito Coast," is a historical region that includes the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
+It formed part of the Western Caribbean Zone and was named after the local Miskito Amerindians.